“Differential expression” integrates many useful lipid-focused analyses for identifying significant lipid species or lipid characteristics.

 #> There are 4 ratio characteristics that can be converted in your dataset.

-After running the code, the returned subChar_se contained the input abundance data, lipid characteristic table, group information table, analysis results, and some some setting of input parameters.
+After running the code, the returned subChar_se contained the input abundance data, lipid characteristic table, group information table, analysis results, and input parameter settings.
 You can view the data in subChar_se by LipidSigR::extract_summarized_experiment.
 Please read vignette("1_tool_function").

 Next, you can plot the results of a specific feature within the subChar.
 As we have chosen class as subChar in conducting LipidSigR::subChar_twoGroup, we can choose a feature within the class by parameter subChar_feature for plotting result plots.
 Obtain all the selectable features for subChar_feature by following: